Apollo

 • At night, please slow down to avoid native animals.
 In winter, slow down and be on the lookout for ice and snow on the roads, particularly in highland areas.

-Finding a place to park your campervan in Tasmania is generally relatively easy.
-Plenty of parks and rest areas allow overnight camping, and most towns and cities have designated RV parking areas.
-Towns, also called "Motorhome Friendly Towns," provide generous parking options.
+Finding a place to park your campervan in Tasmania is generally relatively easy if you plan ahead and stick to designated camping areas.
+Towns, also called “Motorhome Friendly Towns”, may provide generous parking options.

 Campervan Friendly Towns include: